sebpardo/sebpardo.github.io/ebirdtrees/index.md

 Evolutionary Distinctiveness (ED) is a measure of species' relative contributions to phylogenetic diversity.
 It is calculated by dividing the total phylogenetic diversity of a clade among all its members.
-I can't think of a better way to explain in than how it described in the
-paper:

-> This is achieved by applying a value to each branch equal to its
-> length divided by the number of species subtending the branch.

-So basically, the ED score of a species is the sum of all the branch lengths to the root of the tree, each divided by the number of species each branch section is shared among.
+Simply put, the ED score of a species is the sum of all the branch lengths to the root of the tree, each divided by the number of species each branch section is shared among.
 I'll illustrate this using four hypothetical species (A, B, C, and D).
 For each branch, the number above